 The first HTTP server

-Later on, Stéphane Bortzmeyer, a research engineer at Cnam, carried out pioneer works in France on the Internet.
-With some students (Pascal Courtois, Lionel Seinturier, Ludovic Rousseau…), he set up in 1994 the first HTTP server in France.
-He also participated to the First International Conference on the World-Wide Web, held in Switzerland on May, 1994.
-Here he was nominated for the “Best Use of Multiple Media” award, for his Usenet Image Gallery.
+Stéphane Bortzmeyer carried out pioneering works in France on the Internet.
+Bortzmeyer with some students (Pascal Courtois, Lionel Seinturier, Ludovic Rousseau…) set up in 1994 the first HTTP server in France, and participated to the First International Conference on the World-Wide Web, held in Switzerland on May, 1994, where Bortzmeyer was nominated for the “Best Use of Multiple Media” award, for his Usenet Image Gallery.

 These Cnam web servers were among the very first ones in France.
 Let us report on the key ones.